amandafrench/resilientdh/wp-content/plugins/very-simple-contact-form/readme.txt

 WordPress supports the PHP `mail()` function by default, but when using SMTP there's less chance your form submissions are being marked as spam.

-You must install an additional plugin for this.
-I have tested my plugin with these SMTP plugins:
+You should install an additional plugin for this.
+You could install for example:

 * [Gmail SMTP](https://wordpress.org/plugins/gmail-smtp/)
 * [Easy WP SMTP](https://wordpress.org/plugins/easy-wp-smtp/)